darrenjw/scala-view/README.md

 ## Using the package in your code

 The idea is that you create a Stream of BufferedImages for your application and then visualise it by calling `scalaview.SwingImageViewer(sbi)` where `sbi` has type `Stream[BufferedImage]`.
-An example showing how to use this to visualise Langton's Ant is included in the `examples` directory.
 Further details can be found in the scaladoc (which can be built with `sbt doc`).
 Note that it is usually better to use the constructor(s) in the companion object for the `SwingImageViewer` rather than the default class constructor.

+Examples of use can be found in the separate repo [scala-view-examples](https://github.com/darrenjw/scala-view-examples).